rchain/architecture-docs/contracts/contract-design.rst

    :scale: 80

-Executing in parallel composition with a number of other processes, :code:`Contract1` is prompted to send a set of  values, :code:`vN`, on the channel :code:`address` i.e the address of :code:`Contract2`.
+Executing in parallel composition with a number of other processes, :code:`Contract1` is prompted to send a set of  values, :code:`vN`, on the channel :code:`address` i.e. the address of :code:`Contract2`.
 In this scenario, the reader will notice :code:`Contract2` as a thread which listens for a set of values as input from a single data stream that is dual to a set of values being output from a stream at its tail.
 When the set of values, :code:`v1...vN`, is witnessed at the channel, :code:`address`, a continuation is invoked with :code:`v1...vN` as an argument.
-While the interaction between :code:`Contract1` and :code:`Contract2` is asynchronous, the input operation i.e :code:`address?(v1...vN)` and :code:`Continuation(v)` of :code:`Contract2` are necessarily sequential. :code:`address?(v1...vN)` is said to "pre-fix" :code:`Continuation(v)` in every instance.
+While the interaction between :code:`Contract1` and :code:`Contract2` is asynchronous, the input operation :code:`address?(v1...vN)` and :code:`Continuation(v)` of :code:`Contract2` are necessarily sequential. :code:`address?(v1...vN)` is said to "pre-fix" :code:`Continuation(v)` in every instance.

-We have presented a very basic depiction of concurrent contract interaction on the RChain platform to include contracts, addresses i.e channels of communication, and transactions i.e the successful transmission of a message.
+We have presented a very basic depiction of concurrent contract interaction on the RChain platform to include contracts, recognizing addresses as channels of communication, and transactions as the successful transmission of a message over said channels.
 Next, we outline the core system which formally models these constructs.

 The Formalism: Rho-Calculus
 =================================================================